 Leida Rijnhout is director for Global Policy and Sustainability at the EEB.
 She studied cultural anthropology and has years of field experience in development cooperation.
 As executive director of ANPED – Northern Alliance for Sustainability, she advocated the “strong sustainability” approach at the UN, OECD and EC.
 She was also leading an international working group on ecological debt and environmental justice.
 Her themes: ecological economics, sustainable economy, sustainable consumption and production and resource justice.
 She is Organising Partner for the NGO Major Group, facilitating their participation in the SDG/post2015 process at UN-level.
 Her professional life is within the CSO-movement.
 She’s Dutch and speaks Dutch, English and Spanish.

-Nick Meynen is Communication Officer for Global Policy and Sustainability at the EEB.
+Nick Meynen is Project Officer for Global Policy and Sustainability at the EEB.
 He has degrees in geography, conflict & development and journalism.
 Nick publishes in various media and has authored books on globalization in Nepal and on nature education.
 Since 2008 he disseminates output from European science in society projects related to ecological economics and environmental justice.
 He also wrote a study on ecological debt and is a tutor in EJOLT’s online course.
 He’s Belgian and speaks Dutch, French, English and some Nepali.